Stream your catalog data to your source

 Leading practice

-To validate the parsing of the file is successful, we recommend that you test a subset of your catalog data before uploading the entire catalog.
+• To validate that the parsing of the file is successful, we recommend that you test a subset of your catalog data before uploading all of it.

 Content-Type: application/json